Norman Osborn: The original Green Goblin

 Norman adopts the Green Goblin identity with the goal of being the leader of organized crime in New York City, and intends to cement his position by defeating Spider-Man.
 Acting on his own as the Goblin, or through his employment of other super-criminals such as the Headsman, he would harass Spider-Man many times, but fail to achieve his goal.
 Soon, Stromm returns from prison, and attempts to exact revenge on Osborn using an army of robots, but Norman is saved by Spider-Man, and Stromm apparently dies of a heart attack.

-In order to discover his nemesis's secret identity, Osborn exposes Spider-Man to a gas that nullifies the hero's spider-senses.
+In order to discover his nemesis's secret identity, Osborn secretly exposes Spider-Man to a gas that nullifies his spider-sense.
 This allows Osborn to stalk Spider-Man until he learns that his nemesis is Peter Parker, a college student and his son's classmate and best friend.
 While Parker is going about civilian life, Osborn surprises and knocks Parker out with an asphyxiation grenade, taking the youth to his waterfront base.
 After unmasking himself to Parker, the latter goads him into recounting how he became the Goblin, and uses the time to break free.
 In the ensuing battle, Spider-Man accidentally knocks Osborn into a mass of electrical wires, wiping out his memory.
 Feeling sorry for his nemesis, and wishing to avoid the shame that would befall the Osborn family (especially Parker's best friend Harry), Spider-Man destroys the Goblin costume in the resulting fire and tells the authorities that Osborn lost his memory while helping to defeat the Goblin.

 Soon, Osborn is troubled by repressed memories of the Goblin and Spider-Man.
 After a presentation on supervillains by NYPD Captain George Stacy restores Osborn's memory, he experiences a brief return to his Goblin persona.
 While abducting Parker's friends and threatening Parker's elderly aunt, he is exposed to one of his own "psychedelic bombs", causing a relapse of amnesia.

 Later, Osborn stumbles upon an old Goblin hideout which, again, restores his memory.
-However, the shock of seeing Harry hospitalized, overdosed on drugs, causes Osborn's amnesia to return once more.
-After the final restoration of his memories, the Goblin kidnaps and takes Gwen Stacy to a bridge.
+However, the shock of seeing Harry hospitalized after overdosing on drugs causes Osborn's amnesia to return once more.
+After the final restoration of his memories, the Goblin kidnaps and takes Gwen Stacy to a bridge.Sanderson, Marvel Universe, p.
+84, notes, "[W]hile the script described the site of Gwen's demise as the George Washington Bridge, the art depicted the Brooklyn Bridge, and there is still no agreement as to where it actually took place".
 During Spider-Man's rescue attempt, Osborn knocks Gwen off the bridge, resulting in the girl's death.
-Spider-Man, traumatised and obsessed with revenge, tracks the Goblin to his hideout, and in the ensuing battle, Osborn is impaled by his own goblin glider and dies.
+Spider-Man, traumatised and obsessed with revenge, confronts the villain at his lair and beats him near to death.
+A last-ditch attempt to ram Spider-Man with his glider ends with the Goblin being fatally impaled by its spikes.